 Background

 A Malay trading port known as Temasek existed on the island of Singapore by the 14th century.
-The settlement changed hands several times in the ensuing centuries and was eventually burned in the 17th century and fell into obscurity.
-The British founded modern Singapore as a trading colony on the site in 1819.
-It joined the Malaysian Federation in 1963 but was ousted two years later and became independent.
-Singapore subsequently became one of the world's most prosperous countries with strong international trading links (its port is one of the world's busiest in terms of tonnage handled) and with per capita GDP among the highest globally.
+The settlement changed hands several times in the ensuing centuries and was eventually burned in the 17th century, falling into obscurity.
+In 1819, the British founded modern Singapore as a trading colony on the same site and granted it full internal self-government for all matters except defense and foreign affairs in 1959.
+Singapore joined the Malaysian Federation in 1963 but was ousted two years later and became independent.
+Singapore subsequently became one of the world's most prosperous countries, with strong international trading links and per capita GDP among the highest globally.
+The People’s Action Party has won every general election in Singapore since the end of the British colonial era, aided by its success in delivering consistent economic growth, as well as the city-state's fragmented opposition and electoral procedures that strongly favor the ruling party.

 Visit the Definitions and Notes page to view a description of each topic.